Lopolin-LP/justified-gallery-viewer/README.md

 ## ToDo
 - Change image viewer to [PhotoSwipe](https://github.com/dimsemenov/photoswipe), perchance
-- Add optional "toolbar" to open context menu for Browsers that are stupid.
-(Safari)

 ### Overkill
 Things that really don't need to be -> With a reason as to why overkill